kurtmckee/listparser/docs/reference/feed-categories.rst

 A list of all of the categories associated with the feed.

 Categories are hierarchical, and are represented as lists of strings.
-Although categories can be specified in the ``category`` attribute of an ``outline`` element, listparser will also use the ``outline`` element hierarchy as a source of categorization information.
+Although categories can be specified in the ``category`` attribute of an ``opml:outline`` element, listparser will also use the ``opml:outline`` element hierarchy as a source of categorization information.
 As an example:

 ..  highlight:: xml